PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 2. The server receives the TCP segment and sends a TCP segment back with SYN and ACK flags set, and a sequence number is a random number in TCP segment headers.
 3. The client sends a TCP segment with the ACK flag set, and the sequence number is `sequence_number + 1` from the SYN-ACK TCP segment.

-There are other ways, like [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) or `Simultaneous Connection Establishment.`
+There are other ways, like [Finite State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) or `Simultaneous Connection Establishment`.

 ## The browser sends an HTTP request to the server.